 The area also features the Griffin Visitor Center with courts for shuffleboard, bocce, and volleyball.
 The Equipment Rental Shop offers bikes of all sizes and various recreational equipment.
 Shaded picnic areas, ballfields, waterfront lawns, table games, observation area, a fishing pier and the hub of the trail system can all be found here.

 The north end of the Park is anchored by the Wegmans Good Dog Park, an award- winning haven providing a fenced waterfront playground where dogs of all sizes can run free, with sections for small and large canines.
-In addition, several picnic areas and shelters (available by reservation), Syracuse University and Syracuse Chargers rowing facilities and archery course are located in this area of the park.
+In addition, several picnic areas and shelters (available by reservation), Syracuse University and Syracuse Chargers rowing facilities and archery range are located in this area of the park.

 Across the Long Branch Bridge is Long Branch Park, site of ethnic festivals, large group picnics and family reunions and along the west side of Onondaga Lake, the Haley West Shore, and newly added extension, and Lakeland Nature Trails.